Claude de Visdelou: Life

 De Visdelou was born at the Château de Bienassis, Erquy, Brittany.
 He entered the Society of Jesus on 5 September 1673, and was one of the missionaries sent to China by Louis XIV in 1687.
+He travelled with a group of Jesuit mathematicians and scientists including Jean de Fontaney, Joachim Bouvet, Louis Le Comte, Guy Tachard and Jean-François Gerbillon.

 He acquired a wide knowledge of the Chinese language and literature.
 Other learned Jesuits considered that he gave too much credit to contemporary Chinese commentators, who had their own interpretations on the works of the ancient Chinese sages.

 When the papal legate Charles-Thomas Maillard De Tournon came to China in 1705, chiefly to regulate the question of the Chinese Rites, Visdelou was the only Jesuit favourable to their prohibition.
 Tournon appointed him Vicar Apostolic of Guizhou with the title of bishop of Claudiopolis in Isauria, but his superiors opposed the nomination, since Visdelou had not received papal dispensation from his vow not to accept ecclesiastical dignity.

-With the missionaries who had submitted to the decree against the rites, Visdelou followed the legate to Macau, where he was secretly consecrated bishop, 2 February 1709.
+With the missionaries who had submitted to the decree against the rites, Visdelou followed the legate to Macau, where he was secretly consecrated bishop on 2 February 1709.
 He then set out for Pondicherry where he arrived, 25 June 1709; he remained there in great retirement in the house of the French Capuchins until his death at Pondicherry.